vardidanielle/LawReferralGenerator/README.md

 ### The Mission:
 Development of a tool or plugin for a browser that knows how to run an HTML file, identify and capture names of rules and sections that appear on the page, translate them into a URI, and use them to display the current version of the section as it appears in the full XML database.

-An example of such a tool can be seen in Safria's referral network for Jewish religious literature.
+An example of such a tool can be seen in Safria's referral network for Jewish Religious Literature.
 In this project, we want to convert to this task in the field of legislation.

 ## Installation